 How are those entering Tabitha Living Communities/Offices being screened?

-- Body temperature is also measured and recorded prior to entering/reporting to work
+- Body temperature is also measured and recorded

 - Vendors have designated outside drop sites to provide delivery of goods